beomki-yeo/traccc-tutorial/README.md

 ### Setup in Perlmutter

-[Perlmutter](https://docs.nersc.gov/systems/perlmutter/architecture/) users can compile the tutorial project by running the following commands (CPU-only)
+[Perlmutter](https://docs.nersc.gov/systems/perlmutter/architecture/) users can compile the tutorial project by running the following commands in the login node.

 ```
 module load gcc/12.2.0